-AGREEMENT FOR ACQUISITION AND CONSTRUCTION OF WATER SYSTEM IMPROVEMENTS by and under th betweene pro THIS AGREEMENT is entered into as of the day of, 2008, en PALMDALE WATER DISTRICT, an Irrigation District organized and existing visions of Division 11 of the Water Code of the State of California, ("District") and, ("Developer").
-RECITALS: A. its serv District is engaged in the production, transmission and distribution of water vice area.
-No Developer is developing a parcel of real property, commonly identified as Tract ("Development") within the District's service area, as shown on Tract Map on file in the office of the District and incorporated herein by reference.
-Distri Developer desires to secure water service to the Development from the District ct is willing to provide such service on the terms and conditions set forth in this for the required d for the Developer has provided to the District the plans for water system improvements opment ("Facilities") and Developer has granted to the District the easements he operation and maintenance of the improvements.
-Said plans and specifications re applicable, off-site facilities necessary to serve the Development.
-System E. Impro d as E: On the District approved said plans designated as Water ovements, Tract, which plans and specifications ("Plans") are xhibit 1.
-Developer intends to construct the Facilities in accordance with the approved Facilities will be connected to the District's system.
-AGREEMENTS Develo per sha Construction of Facilities.
-Within days from the date of this Agreement, all secure all required permits and commence construction of the Facilities or cause ation to be commenced in accordance with the Plans and pursuant to the provisions ment. ct reserves the right to approve all materials used in construction of the Facilities.
-Il be done to the satisfaction of the District and in a good and workmanlike manner.
+AGREEMENT FOR ACQUISITION AND CONSTRUCTION OF WATER SYSTEM IMPROVEMENTS en PALMDALE WA TER DISTRICT, an Irrigation day of, 2008, on District organized and existing tate of California, ("District") and RECITALS: District is engaged vice area. in the production, transmissi on and distribution of water No ("Developmen nt") within the District's servi- y, commonly identified as Tract ce area, as shown on Tract Map rporated herein by reference. and the Development from the District and conditions set forth in this require d for lopment ("Facilities") the operation and mai and Developer has granted to ts.
+Said plans and specifications System E. Impred as E On ovements, Tract Exhibit 1. the District approved sa , which plans and id plans designated as Water specifications ("Plans") are Plans, F. which to construct the Facilities in a nected to the District's syster accordance with the approved n.
+AGREEMENTS onstru nall secure all required ction to be commence d permits and commence con om the date of this Agreement, struction of the Facilities or cause ns and pursuant to the provisions All wo in construction of the Facilities. a good and workmanlike manner.